saras152/Finding_Lane_Lines_on_the_Road/README.md

 ### 2. Potential shortcomings with current pipeline

 This pipeline is not robust, and may not work for all the real conditions.
-This is a functional pipeline for a constrained conditions.
+This is a functional pipeline for a set of constrained conditions.

 Some of the expected shortcomings are:
 1. The masking polygon is fixed at corners.
 When the vehicle moves off the lane, the lane lines may no longer be identifiable.